casdoor/casdoor-cli/README.md

 ### Configuration

-Create a `config.yaml` at the root of the repo, with the following content :
+Create a `config.yaml` from the `config.yaml.example` at the root of the repo, with the following content :

 ```yaml
 application_name: casdoor-cli